Decision Guide11 min read

 If buying is the right answer, three tiers of options:

-- SMB / multi-channel platforms — Elinkages, PartnerStack, Reditus.
-Designed for SMB SaaS running affiliate, referral, and reseller channels in one tool.
+• SMB / multi-channel platforms — Elinkages, PartnerStack, Reditus.
+Designed for SMBs and MSPs running referral, affiliate, and reseller channels in one tool.
 Self-serve setup, no implementation services required.

 Picking the right tier matters as much as the build-vs-buy decision.
 Enterprise PRMs deployed at SMB scale carry six-figure costs and operational overhead the program can't justify; SMB platforms deployed at enterprise scale hit feature gaps quickly.